 Barry is well connected to Cardiff with good train, road and bus links.
 Barry is located just three miles from Cardiff International Airport.

-Barry’s population of over 50,000 makes it the fifth largest town in Wales.
+With a population of over 50,000 makes it the fifth largest town in Wales.
 Its early growth was due to the building of Barry Docks which became the largest coal exporting port in the world in the early 20th century.
 The dock area still provides employment in the town.
 The railway that grew servicing the docks was instrumental in Barry’s popularity as a resort town and the mainline connected railway shares its home with Barry Tourist Railway which operates a heritage steam and diesel trains.
 200 steam trains were saved and preserved by local company Woodham Brothers.